ekedonald/DevOps-Projects/18-Migration-to-the-Сloud-with-Containerization/README.md

 ## Step 2: MySQL in a Container
 We are migrating the Tooling Web Application (**PHP-based web solution backed by a MySQL database**) from a VM-based solution into a containerized one.

-1. Pull MySQL Docker Image from [Docker Hub Registry](https://hub.docker.com/_/mysql).
+1. Pull the MySQL Docker Image from [Docker Hub Registry](https://hub.docker.com/_/mysql).
 You can download a specific version or opt for the latest release, as seen in the following command:

 ```sh
 docker pull mysql/mysql-server:latest